BainbridgeArtisanResourceNetwork/How-Tos/readme.md

 # Read Me

-This GitHub repository is for information about the ETA studio's equipment and procedures.
+This GitHub repository is for information about the Tech Lab's equipment and procedures.
 ## NOTE
-This page has many references to the Electronic and Technical Arts Studio - the earlier name for what is now called Tech Lab.
-They need to be updated appropriately.
+_This page has  references to the Electronic and Technical Arts Studio - the earlier name for what is now called Tech Lab.
+They need to be updated appropriately._

 ## General References